 Will Reptile Lights Work For Plants

 Reptile lights will work in the same way that black lights or other ultraviolet light will work.
-They will not help the plant grow, but will activate their defense mechanisms, which leads to, for example, the production of trichomes in marijuana.
+They will not help the plant grow, but will activate their defense mechanisms.
+This leads to, for example, the production of trichomes in marijuana.

 The main difference between reptile lights and black lights is that most reptile lights emit UV-B light (there are also UVA reptile lights, but reptiles need UVB more), while black lights emit UV-A light.

 Now it’s your turn.
 Do you have any additional questions concerning ultraviolet light for plants, or specifically for marijuana?
 If so, please ask them in the comments below and I will be happy to add them to this article.